Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is the oldest, from the 9th century, in the early days when Blois was built as a fortress.
 All that is left from this wing is a tower and the Grand State Hall (the oldest of its kind in France) where the États Généraux met — the parliaments of noblemen.

-Next came the pure French-style gothic castle and its iconic colonnaded gallery which lines the ground floor.
+Next came the pure French-style Gothic castle and its iconic colonnaded gallery which lines the ground floor.
 You can see Louis XII on horseback in a sculpture sitting in a niche on the façade.

-The Italian influence is now obvious, the result of François I's incursions into Italy.
-Blois is becoming a Renaissance palace, with its circular staircase and balconies fashioned after those of the Vatican.
+Blois at this point is becoming a Renaissance palace, with its circular staircase and balconies fashioned after those of the Vatican.
 That staircase, by the way, looks a bit lopsided but it was once in the center of the building.
-It seems part of the building was nibbled away by Gaston d'Orléans and his own plans...
+It seems part of the building was nibbled away by Gaston d'Orléans and his own architectural and building plans...

 The newest and final wing was built in the Classical style by Gaston d'Orléans, Louis XIII's brother.
 He was going to be King of France since his brother had no heirs so he began adding furiously to Blois, wanting to build an entirely new chateau.
 He got as far as the first wing but had to stop when the future Louis XIV was born.
-Not only was poor Gaston shoved out as chief royal, but his funding dried up as well.
-Before he quit Blois, he did create a magnificent garden with more than 2000 plant species.

 The chateau eventually fell into disrepair, and only escaped destruction during the French Revolution because it was given over to the army.